Jordan Caroline: Professional career

 After going undrafted in the 2019 NBA draft, Caroline joined the Los Angeles Lakers for the 2019 NBA Summer League.
 He signed with the Lakers on July 20, but was waived on October 4 after undergoing surgery on his foot in September.
 He subsequently joined the Lakers' NBA G League affiliate, the South Bay Lakers.
 On January 3, 2020, he scored a season-high 20 points in a loss to the Sioux Falls Skyforce.
 Caroline had a groin injury in January and missed the remainder of the G League season.
 He averaged 11.6 points, 8.1 rebounds, and 2.5 assists per game.

 On May 15, 2020, Caroline signed with Hapoel Eilat of the Israeli Basketball Premier League.
 He averaged 15.3 points and 9.9 rebounds per game during their resumed 2019–20 season following the league's COVID suspension.

 On March 2, 2021, Caroline signed with Kaohsiung Jeoutai Technology of the Super Basketball League.

 On June 30, 2021, Caroline signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 On August 4, 2022, Caroline signed with Melbourne United in Australia for the 2022–23 NBL season.
 He was released by United on November 16, 2022.

 On November 17, 2022, Caroline signed with Baxi Manresa of the Liga ACB.
 On December 31, his contract was terminated.

 On January 4, 2023, Caroline signed with Fuenlabrada of the Liga ACB.

 On August 3, 2023, Caroline signed with Kobe Storks of the B.League.

 On January 9, 2025, Caroline signed with Treviso of the Lega Basket Serie A.

 On June 27, 2025, he signed with Saint-Quentin of the LNB Pro A.

+On January 2, 2026, Caroline signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).